 Conures are a large group of diverse birds that fall under the category of parrots.
 For parrots, they’re small to medium-sized, generally between 10 and 20 inches in length.

 Many Conures are extremely loud, others are quiet and docile.
 They come in a variety of bright colors, spanning nearly every color of the rainbow.
-But it’s their loving and affectionate nature that makes them great pets.
+But it’s their loving and affectionate nature that make them great pets.

 1. Green-Cheeked Conure